 Table of content

-What if I told you you could unlock outstanding customer service, increase loyalty and even boost revenues with one simple question – would you believe me?
+What if I told you you could unlock outstanding customer service, increase customer loyalty and even boost revenue with one simple question – would you believe me?

 Welcome to the world of Net Promoter Scores (NPS).

 You have seen those one-question surveys pop up when you’re browsing a website, or in your emails.

 It asks how likely you are to recommend a company, product or service, and provide a scale of 0-10 for your response.

 You may even already use these to get a gauge of how much your customers like what you’re offering.

 But NPS is so much more than just a simple question.

 It measures customer experience, and can also put you on the path to business growth by identifying pain points in your customer experience, what your customers love about you, and referral and upsell opportunities.

 We’ll be taking you through the 11 key things you need to know about Net Promoter Scores